 When grades post on 12/24/2014, you will be notified if you need to complete Reinstatement under Academic Regulation 38.
 Please check your grades, student account, portal notices and preferred email address for instructions on how to complete the process.

-Current Student Application is now closed
+Current Student Application is now open

 You may apply as a former student returning for the summer and fall 2015 terms.

 → I have not attended WSU for one semester or more.
 The last time I was enrolled, my semester and/or cumulative grade point average was below a 2.0.

 The Former Student reinstatement application for Summer/Fall 2015 is open.

 If you are unsure which Rule you are deficient under, please read the explanations about Rules 38 and 39:

 Undergraduate students whose semester (excluding summer session) or cumulative grade point average drops below a 2.0 for the first time must apply for reinstatement to continue their enrollment at Washington State University.
 Students are placed on academic probation after reinstatement.
 Certified majors on academic probation may be decertified by the academic department.